marcdlc-cs/marcdlc-cs.github.io/_pages/projects/iam/aaa.md

 ![](/assets/images/101netplus/aaa_radius/step2.png)

-From now, when user1 and user2 join the wireless network, they are authenticated through the RADIUS server.
+From now on, when user1 and user2 join the wireless network, they are authenticated through the RADIUS server.

 <br>